gregcusack/microservices-demo/README.md

       Kubernetes.

     If this command fails, try re-running it!
+    Also, sometimes this command fails but ends up setting up the pods and deployments.

     **Troubleshooting:** If you get "No space left on device" error on Google Cloud Shell, you can build the images on Google Cloud Build: [Enable the